 #4 What are your morals?

 This is when you can really start hashing out what you believe in.
 How does each of the things you listed impact your morals, because these morals are going to be the basis of your decision making.
-How do these things manifest in your daily life?
-How does it influence how you want to raise your family, spend your money, spend your time?
+Do these things manifest in your daily life?
+Does it influence how you want to raise your family, spend your money, spend your time?
 How does it influence what you eat?
 Where you live, who you live with, what you do with your free time?

 i.e. My faith influences how I view the world and how I treat others.
 Being vegan impacts what I eat.
 My family impacts how I prioritize my life and spend my time.
 Minimalism impacts what I consume.